pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 # Understanding Git Worktrees

-Even though extremely useful, git worktree remains an obscure and poorly understood git feature.
-In this post we will explore git worktrees and showcase how they can improve your git workflow, for example for managing your dotfiles.
+Even though very useful, `git worktree` remains an obscure and poorly understood git command.
+In this post I'll explain what git worktrees are and how they can greatly improve your git workflow.

 # What is a git worktree?

 But what is even a git worktree?
 Funny that you ask, you have been using git worktrees the whole time!

 If we clone a repo and inspect its contents: